Phases of Cardiac Rehabilitation

 Phase Two begins shortly after your discharge from the hospital, when you enter outpatient rehabilitation upon referral by your doctor.
 This phase covers the design of an individualized exercise and nutritional program that will help you achieve specific goals.
 Because reaching your fitness goals is important to your optimal recovery, members of the cardiac rehab team continually monitor your progress in the program.

 Phase Three-Four: In many cases, advanced rehab patients opt to continue their rehabilitation program at the Washington Regional Center for Exercise.
-The Center offers a Cardiac/COPD Phase Three-Four maintenance class, which is a supervised exercise program for individuals who have experienced a cardiac event/procedure or who have pulmonary limitations.
-The Center for Exercise provides a positive, non-threatening atmosphere with easy-to-use exercise equipment, professional guidance, and group support.
-Activities are individualized for each client by Center staff members who are exercise physiologists with master's degrees, training and experience in exercise prescription for people with cardiopulmonary disease, diabetes, orthopedic problems and other chronic health problems.
+The Center for Exercise provides a positive, non-threatening atmosphere with easy-to-use exercise equipment.
+Members can choose to exercise on their own, join classes, or hire a personal trainer.
+The center offers personal training by staff members who are exercise physiologists with master's degrees, training, and experience in exercise prescription for people with cardiopulmonary disease, diabetes, orthopedic problems, and other chronic health problems.

 For more information about the program or to make an appointment, call the Cardiac Rehabilitation Program at 479.404.1050.